Yes. However, compliance testing for some vendors such as municipalities may be waived.

 Yes.
 Each Client sets their own compliance requirements and can tailor the screening per vendor trade.

 Each Client will be allowed access to the VIVE site under a permission based environment.
 VIVE Customer Service will help to setup the staff appropriately and be available for on-going support for future administration.

 There are a couple of options.
 You may either enter the vendor on the VIVE web site or if your accounting system is integrated with VIVE, your vendors will be periodically uploaded to the VIVE system automatically.

 Those authorized through your permission settings will be able to see declined vendors through alert messages, emails, reports and on your VIVE dashboard.
 Vendors are declined only after all efforts have been exhausted to cure any compliance findings.

-Through VIVE’s merchant banking account vendors may pay for services by credit/debit card or e-check.
-Instructions are clearly defined for each payment option and is 100% secure.
+Through VIVE’s merchant banking account vendors may pay for services by credit/debit card.

 Each Vendor is Required to have a registered email, so obtaining an email is a requirement for all Vendors.